magentabusiness/magentabusiness.github.io/_includes/docs/pe/user-guide/integrations/http.md

 ## Send uplink message

 To send an uplink message, you need a HTTP endpoint URL from the integration.
-Let`s go to the Integrations tab in ThingsBoard.
+Let`s go to the Integrations tab in IoT Hub.
 Find your HTTP integration and click on it.
 There you can find the HTTP endpoint URL.
 Click on the icon to copy the url.

 {% include images-gallery.html imageCollection="send-uplink" %}